lemeigh/web-optimization/README.md

 # Website Optimization

 Included are my attempts to improve the performance of the portfolio and pizza sites.
-Just download the whole file and open in index.html in your browser!
+Just download the whole file and open index.html in your browser!

 #### Changes I Made